CRAFT BEETLE

 BOOKS

 Reading is a fundamental pillar of my life and the way I was raised.
 I find that while other forms of media have great value and strengths, books remain the best way to delve deeply into a subject.
-A book's demand for exclusive conginite attention makes gives it the ability to convey more than any other medium.
+A book's demand for exclusive cognitive attention makes gives it the ability to convey more than any other medium.
 My goal is to read 50 books a year, which is about a book a week.
 Here are my thoughts on the books I have read.

 2024